What to look out for in the Old Pond Garden May 2025

 We hope you enjoy a spring walk around the walled gardens at Charlton House!
 Look out for:

-Daffodil (Narcissus ‘Elke’)
+Daffodil (Narcissus ‘Elka’)

 Narcissus 'Elke' in the Old Pond Garden at Charlton House

-A fragrant, small and early-flowering daffodil, you can spot Narcissis ‘Elke’ in the Peace Garden.
+A fragrant, small and early-flowering daffodil, you can spot Narcissis ‘Elka’ in the Peace Garden.
 It has pale petals and a creamy yellow trumpet.
 The name ‘Elka’ is apparently from a combination of the names of two ‘lady daffodil growers’: Elizabeth and Kate.

 Wood spurge (Euphorbia amygdaloides var. robbiae)